 The last resort of collections is to file a Legal Suit.

 It is recommended that a winery should transfer the debt to a collection agency once it is about 90 days past due.
 Faster you transfer a past due account to a collection agency, chances of an amicable settlement are higher.

-Do not burden on your untrained winery staff to engage into debt collections.
+Do not burden your untrained winery staff to engage in debt collections.
 Collection agencies are experts in collecting money.
-While you focus on the daily running and expansion of your winery, let the collection agency handle your accounts receivable in a legally complaint manner.
+While you focus on the daily running and expansion of your winery, let the collection agency handle your accounts receivable in a legally-complaint manner.